Interaction Design @ SJSU

 ACME relies on their employees to make recommendations on cases by marking them as fraud or a false positive.
 Each recommendation also trains AI models that influence ACME’s ability to automate fraud detection.

-To meet ACME's business goals, our design must lead case workers to act on these 2 object-action pairs.
+To meet ACME's business goals, our design must be gamified to lead case workers to act on these 2 object-action pairs.

 Based on ACME's business goals, my classmate and I chose 2 object-action pairs to gamify.
-This graphic shows that our design must motivate case workers to make recommendations for cases and AI models.
+This graphic shows that our design choices must be prioritized to motivate case workers to make recommendations for cases and AI models.

 Step 02

-We designed 2 tiers of games to motivate case workers as they make recommendations for cases at ACME: Game 1 motivates case workers by tracking their career growth as they work through cases, while Game 2 motivates case workers by highlighting their impact at ACME as they identify trends in fraud and communicate with their teams.
+We designed 2 tiers of games to motivate case workers to make more recommendations for cases at ACME.
+Game 1 tracks case worker career growth and motivates them with competitions, bonuses, and promotions as they work through cases, while Game 2 highlights caseworker impact as they identify trends in fraud that are shared with everyone at ACME.

-Motivators such as benefit, competition, and mastery encourage case workers to pursue rewards, promotions, and the opportunity to move on to Game 2.
+Game 1 uses motivators such as personal benefit, competition, and mastery to encourage case workers to earn rewards, promotions, and to move on to Game 2.

 Game 2 motivates case workers who have earned the 'Trendspotting' status, which allows case workers to own trends and gives them the privilege to earn additional points.